NFDI4BIOIMAGE/training/_sources/authors/christian_schmidt.md

 Funding agencies may demand that original source data of a publication be published, too.
 So the question is - where should one publish the data?
 And how does it get there?

-Tags: I3Dbio, Research Data Management
+Tags: I3Dbio, Research Data Management, Include In Dalia

 Content type: Tutorial